 How to Interpret Dreams of Children and Pregnancy

-While you have some influence over these changes, in my 20 years experience as a counselor it has become apparent that other factors play a role in the likelihood of those changes being realized or sustained.
-Sometimes timing plays a role and no matter how we assert our efforts, change won’t happen until the clock strikes a certain time or date.
-Further, some changes are easier when the world around us changes.
+While you have some influence over these changes, I've found in my 20 years of experience as a counselor that other factors affect the likelihood of those changes being realized or sustained.
+Sometimes timing plays a role, and no matter how much we try, change won’t happen until a certain time or date.
+Furthermore, some changes become easier once the world around us changes.
 For example, it is easier for some folks to come out as gay today than it was a decade or two ago.
-Lastly, there is a spirit or zeitgeist to change, even personal change, as if this “spirit” needs to be aligned with the changes we are trying to make.
+Lastly, there is a "spirit" or zeitgeist to consider, and this needs to be aligned with the changes we are trying to make as well.

-The Dream: “I dreamt that I was unexpectedly pregnant by a man who was in an established relationship, but his partner was fine about it.
+The dream: “I dreamt that I was unexpectedly pregnant by a man who was in an established relationship, but his partner was fine about it.
 We all were.
 In fact I think it was the second time that I was having one of his babies.
 There was an atmosphere of love and acceptance.
-I joked with him about how fertile we both were that in both instances I became immediately pregnant.
+I joked with him about how fertile we both were, [considering] in both instances I became immediately pregnant.
 Another friend was amazed to hear that his partner was so accepting.
 I said that I hadn't expected to be pregnant again at age 46 and wondered whether I would have a more complicated delivery, having had such a brilliant birth the last time.
 I thought about needing to get back to doing yoga.”

-My Response to the Dreamer: “You are ripe sister!
+My response to the dreamer: "You are ripe, sister!
 One my favorite writers, Meridel LeSeuer, perhaps the first feminist writer in the U.S., once said to me, 'Ripeness is all.'
 She was 86 years old at the time and was ripe as a plum.
-I asked her if she still wrote; she said, 'More than ever.'
+I asked her if she still wrote, and she said, 'More than ever.'
 'Why more?'
 I asked.
 'I finally know what I want to say,' she replied.
 She said this about 50 years after her first novel was published.

 Upon listening to my commentary, the dreamer informed me that she was about to “embark on an exciting new job” and was planning to rewrite a play.

-Further Commentary: Beginning something totally new is not entirely consistent with the way the dreamer thinks about herself.
+Further commentary: Beginning something totally new is not entirely consistent with the way the dreamer thinks about herself.
 I know this because she doesn’t “expect” the pregnancy.
 In addition, she sees an established life, like the “established relationship” in the dream, as something that might not be open to something new.
 However, the dream says she is quite fertile—open to new directions, new projections, and change in her established life.
 In effect, she is a lot more ready, willing, and open to change than she knows.
 Change is likely to be easy, “accepted,” “loved,” and without much “complication.”

-Sometimes we leave a part of us behind in order to commit to our current life with its attendant responsibilities, goals, and ambitions.
-We put aside further education to raise children, sacrifice creative projects to build a relationship, forego career path that we find impractical, or even stop nurturing ourselves because of difficulties that require big efforts to address.
+Sometimes we leave a part of ourselves behind in order to commit to our current life with its attendant responsibilities, goals, and ambitions.
+We put aside further education to raise children, sacrifice creative projects to build a relationship, forgo a career path that we find impractical, or even stop nurturing ourselves because of difficulties that require big efforts to address.
 There is no blame about this; guilt about these decisions is not terribly useful.
 However, our nighttime dreams may indicate that it is time to reconnect with, to remember, our “abandoned selves.”
 Consider the dream below.

-The Dream: “An unidentified other person and I went into an old, abandoned house, to rescue a neglected child.
+The dream: “An unidentified other person and I went into an old, abandoned house, to rescue a neglected child.
 She had been there for three months, but seemed in very good condition, even having a dry diaper.
 We handed her over to some other party who would take care of her.